d12frosted/elpa-mirror/gnu/vertico-readme.txt

   ┌────
   │ (setq completion-styles '(orderless basic)
+  │       completion-category-defaults nil
   │       completion-category-overrides '((file (styles basic partial-completion)))) └────

-  If you are familiar with the `completion-style' machinery and want to dig a bit deeper, you may also define a custom completion style which sets in only for remote files.
+  If you are familiar with the `completion-style' machinery, you may also define a custom completion style which activates only for remote files.
 The custom completion style ensures that you can always match substrings within non-remote file names, since `orderless' will stay the preferred style for non-remote files.

   ┌────
   │ (defun basic-remote-try-completion (string table pred point)